 - Regular cleanup, mowing, and shelter/fence upkeep.

-- Enforcing policies and appropriate behavior by monitoring cameras and performing spot checks.
+- Enforcing policies and appropriate behavior by working with local police if an incident is reported, monitoring cameras and performing spot checks.

 - Providing services that enhance your membership and experience at the park, including

 - Waste bags and a pet drinking fountain

 - Free WiFi intent and device charging station

 - Email correspondence for important information and notices about the facility